taskcluster/taskcluster-docs/src/tutorial/authenticate.md

     create-task-via-api: Create a task with createTask
 ---

-TaskCluster uses its own kind of "credentials" to [authenticate API requests](/manual/apis).
-These credentials can come from a variety of sources, but in this section we will use [temporary credentials](/manual/apis/temporary-credentials) issued by the TaskCluster login service.
+Taskcluster uses its own kind of "credentials" to [authenticate API requests](/manual/apis).
+These credentials can come from a variety of sources, but in this section we will use [temporary credentials](/manual/apis/temporary-credentials) issued by the Taskcluster login service.

 If you haven't already, try the "[Hello World](hello-world)" tutorial to make sure that you have a username and password recognized by the login service.

-In this tutorial we'll show a static web application can obtain temporary TaskCluster credentials from the login service, just like the tools site does.
+In this tutorial we'll show a static web application can obtain temporary Taskcluster credentials from the login service, just like the tools site does.
 In the process of doing so, we'll also store credentials in `localStorage` for use in the other tutorials.